How you can protect your myGov account

 • not let other people see your password, myGov PIN or answers to your secret questions

-• always sign out of your myGov account when you finish and close all browser tabs
+• always sign out of your myGov and linked service accounts when you finish and close all browser tabs and your browser window

 • clear the browser cache, cookies and history after you have signed out of myGov

-• not store documents you download from myGov on it.
+• not store documents you download from myGov on a public device.

 Find out more about using web browsers safely on the eSafety Commissioner website.
 Or, you can check for help in your browser to find out how to clear your cache, cookies and history.